ben-rogerson/craft-gulp/README.md

 3. Open your project directory and install the packages<br>
 `cd PROJECT_NAME && npm i`
 4. Add a link with Valet or Homestead to the `public` folder [ `valet link PROJECT_NAME` ]
-4. Open `PROJECT_NAME/package.json` and update the dev url in `paths.urls.dev`
+4. Open `PROJECT_NAME/package.json` and update the dev url in `config.devUrl`
-5. Start your dev server with `npm run dev`
+5. Start your dev server with `npm start`
 6. Code like a pro.

+Also remember to enable the installed plugins within Craft.

 ## Boilerplate Features